JuanMarcos-cyber/nist-rmf-complete-documentation-example/README.md

 in professional environments.

 The documents included here demonstrate how the RMF process is applied from initial preparation through continuous monitoring.
+All names appearing in this document are fictitious and are used for educational and illustrative purposes only.

 📚 Included RMF Stages & Documents

 1️⃣ PREPARE

 Prepare.docx